How to DIY a stock tank swimming pool with pool liner

 - bamboo fence or HERE (I bought my first section of bamboo HERE which comes in an exact 2-foot height which is perfect for the stock tank pool and you would need about 3 orders of it, should you plan on putting it around your entire tank.
-I had only ordered one to see how the quality was but ordered a second time around from Amazon since as a Prime member the shipping is a lot faster, cost the same amount and I had the ability to return it, should I not need it after all.
+I had only ordered one to see how the quality was but ordered a second time around from Amazon since as a Prime member the shipping is a lot faster, costs the same amount and I had the ability to return it, should I not need it after all.
 They don’t have it in 2-foot height anywhere, so we just ordered the 3-foot and cut the extra foot off.
 Make sure to cut on the side of the bamboo that is open, so you can have the closed stakes facing upwards.
-Just in case you are wondering my I didn’t order the 4-foot bamboo and cut it in half so I would have two 2-foot sections right away… Well, bamboo has a tendency to splinter and like I said I wanted the top stakes to be closed.
+Just in case you are wondering why I didn’t order the 4-foot bamboo and cut it in half so I would have two 2-foot sections right away… Well, bamboo has a tendency to splinter, and like I said I wanted the top stakes to be closed.
 This way I ensured it all looked clean and neat.
 Hope that makes sense)

 - 2B stone for backfill (we bought two yards of the gravel at the local landscaping place who delivered it into our driveway and it was around $110 including delivery)

 - various sizes of landscaping rocks and river rocks (It really paid off that my husband is a rock hoarder LOL.
 Sounds kind of caveman-ish doesn’t it?
 But it’s true.
-Him and his best friend, who recently passed away, used to take his dump truck onto his grandfather’s property and collect huge boulders and rocks.
+He and his best friend, who recently passed away, used to take his dump truck onto his grandfather’s property and collect huge boulders and rocks.
 We had planned to one day add a water feature but weren’t sure what it would be.
 My husband scattered the rocks throughout our landscaping and we couldn’t believe how many we actually had.

 - plants of your choice